 Pike has turned to creating unusual samples in other work.
 With the Emmy-winning HBO documentary Baghdad ER, Pike took the sounds of stomping boots and rifle clatter overlaid with cello harmonics to create a military and yet emotional texture, underlining the horror of the army hospital.

-In creating the signature sound of Freddie’s bladed glove for the television series “Freddie’s Nightmares”, Pike sampled the sound of a bowed cymbal for its stringent kind of metallic scrape and then brought it up to a higher pitch.
-On a Marshall’s Department Store commercial which involved a lot of dancing, Pike sampled the sound of a live tap dancer working various patterns on different sorts of surfaces to get a range of tones.
+In creating the signature sound of Freddie’s bladed glove for the television series “Freddie’s Nightmares”, Pike sampled a bowed cymbal for its stringent metallic sound and then raised it to a higher pitch.
+On a Marshall’s Department Store commercial which involved a lot of dancing, Pike sampled the sound of a live tap dancer working on different surfaces to get a range of tones.
 He then combined those sounds to create a complex rhythm track.

 Exhibiting a wide stylistic range and facile command of both orchestral and electronic composition, Nicholas Pike has become one of the most sought-after composers.
 Pike’s ability to work in creative partnership with a film’s director, as well as his skills as an arranger, conductor and engineer add to his appeal.